s-gerow/SAIL-Plasma/README.md

 #### **Py2.
 Robotics Track**
 >*Prerequisites: Py1*
-*Software Requirements: Google Colab, JupyterLab, or equivilent IDE*
+*Software Requirements: Google Colab, JupyterLab, or equivalent IDE*
 *Hardware Requirements: A computer with the most recent installation of Python; LEGO Spike smart hub with most recent installation of Pybricks micro-python*

 This track aims to teach general robotics and system control by utilizing a LEGO Spike Prime smart brick and Pybricks micro-Python software.